 - During the second rise, heat 1 Tablespoon olive oil in a small skillet over medium heat.
 Add 1 Tablespoon butter and sliced shallots.
 Sprinkle with 2 teaspoons brown sugar, stir to combine.
 Cover and cook, stirring occasionally, for 10 minutes until the shallots start to brown and are very soft.
 Set aside to cool.

 - Preheat the oven to 450°F. Remove the towel from the dough and drizzle the dough generously with 2-3 Tablespoons olive oil.
-Spread the caramelized shallots on the dough (and fresh herbs, if using), then use your fingers to push the shallots into the dough and create dimples all over the bread.
+Spread the caramelized shallots on the dough, then use your fingers to push the shallots into the dough and create dimples all over the bread.
 Sprinkle generously with flaky sea salt.

 - Bake 25-35 minutes until the focaccia is puffy, golden and crusty.
 Remove from the oven and drizzle with an additional 1-2 Tablespoons olive oil.
 Let cool in the pan for 10 minutes, then transfer to a cooling rack to cool fully.
 Slice and enjoy!